ENSL-Modding/CompMod/docs/full_changelog.md

     * Shotgun
         * Base damage to 10 per pellet (170 total) from 8.824 (150 total)
         * Reduced weapon upgrade scaling to 5.9% per upgrade from 10% (Damage is now 170, 180, 190, 200)
+    * HMG
+        * Reduced damage to 7 from 8
+        * Increased reload speed to 3.5s from 4.5s (The sound does not match the animation currently)

 ## CompMod 2.16.0 - (20/2/2020)
 #### Alien